microsoft/fabricrealtimelab/modules/module04.md

 Finally, you can try to send a test alert by clicking the *Send me a test alert* button.
 If you are in a corporate or owned environment, you should be able to use your e-mail address.
 If you are in a sandbox lab environment, sending an e-mail will likely not be possible.
 However, when sending a test e-mail, the message is *always* sent to your (the logged in user) e-mail address, regardless of what is specified in the e-mail field.
 External recipients outside of the organization are not permitted.

-## 7. Optional: Configure a new Reflex for Percent Changed
+## 7. Optional: Configure new Reflexes

 (Optional) Using steps similar to the above, configure new triggers based on different report elements.
-If you are doing more of the lab, consider revising this step when you've completed the lakehouse and data science modules -- a trigger on predicted prices would be an interesting Reflex to configure!
+If you are doing additional lab modules, consider revising this step when you've completed the lakehouse and data science modules -- a trigger on predicted prices would be an interesting Reflex to configure!

 ## :thinking: Additional Learning